Is it safe to ingest doTERRA essential oils? I have answers to that question.

-I’ve had a lot of people ask me if doTERRA essential oils are safe to take internally.
+I’ve had a lot of people ask me: Is it safe to ingest doTERRA essential oils?
 I don’t know about other brands of essential oils, but many of the doTERRA essential oils are safe to take internally.
 Each bottle of oils has a legend on it and if there is an “I” then it is safe for internal consumption.
 The Modern Essentials book is also a good resource and even has a handy chart of the oils and which ones are safe internally, for pregnancy and for breastfeeding.

 Where did this belief by some come from that essential oils aren’t meant for internal consumption?
 Traditionally the study of essential oils has mostly come from the aromatic world, who believe the oils should only be used aromatically.
 Then some people said they should only be used topically, not because they couldn’t be used internally but because in order to use them internally, you had to be a doctor so if they weren’t licensed, they said not to use them internally.
 Some people even believed they should only be used internally.

 Guess what though?
 When you put essential oils anywhere on your body, they are absorbed internally anyway.
 Once again, doTERRA bases their belief that pure essential oils are safe to be used aromatically, topically and internally on scientific evidence.

 Did you notice how I said pure above?
 So many brands of oils out there are not pure.
 If they are not pure, you should not take them internally.
 There are four different ways others adulterate the oils and some of the companies are very good about being sneaky about it but the main objective in all of them is to dilute the oils so they cost less.
 They add in synthetics and other ingredients that are not safe to take internally (or externally).

 Who should use the oils topically?